apache/flink/docs/content/docs/ops/state/savepoints.md

 changing parallelism, forking a second job like for a red/blue deployment, and so on.
 Of course, Savepoints must survive job termination.
 Conceptually, Savepoints can be a bit more expensive to produce and restore and focus more on portability and support for the previously mentioned changes to the job.

-Flink's savepoint binary format is unified across all state backends.
-That means you can take a savepoint with one state backend and then restore it using another.

-{{< hint info >}}
-State backends did not start producing a common format until version 1.13.
-Therefore, if you want to switch the state backend you should first upgrade your Flink version then take a savepoint with the new version, and only after that, you can restore it with a different state backend.
-{{< /hint >}}

 ## Assigning Operator IDs

 It is **highly recommended** that you adjust your programs as described in this section in order to be able to upgrade your programs in the future.
 The main required change is to manually specify operator IDs via the **`uid(String)`** method.
 These IDs are used to scope the state of each operator.